damiant/dust/roadmap.md

 - 🟠🩷 Whats near me for favorites (near me on fav page)

 ## Friends
-- 🔴 Add friend by camp name
-- 🔴 Sort friends by location (maybe distance)
-- 🔴 Add friends should be faster - camp name requested
 - 🟠 Share events others are interested in (airdrop maybe)
 - 🟠 Share/Collaborate with friends on your favorites list
 - 🔵 Show QR Code for profile